-5.2.
-The Resilient Network
+5.2 The Highest Priority Routes of the Resilient Network

-The establishment of road network hierarchies is also in keeping with the recommendations within the Department for Transport (DfT) 'Transport Resilience Review' published July 2014.
-The Transport Resilience review recognised that with continued public expenditure reductions some local authorities would be unable to maintain the condition of all their roads, which inevitably would impact on the resilience of some of the less important roads.
-In view of this, it promoted the establishment of a 'resilient' network to which priority is given through maintenance and other measures.
+The Council strives towards the establishment of a Resilient Network, where condition of the roads mitigates road user demand and the impact of extreme weather, such that it contributes to protecting and enhancing the Essex environment.
+However, the Essex Road network has evolved over time, much of it is not of modern construction and is therefore more vulnerable to deterioration.
+Retro fitting measures to improve resilience for some parts of the network would prove disproportionally high and would not necessarily provide value for money for essex residents.
+The Department for Transport (DfT) 'Transport Resilience Review' published July 2014, recognised that with continued public expenditure reductions some local authorities would be unable to maintain the condition of all their roads, which inevitably would impact on the resilience of some of the less important roads.
+In view of this, it promoted the establishment of a minimum 'Resilient' network to which priority is given through maintenance and other measures to sustain them at an appropriate standard.